Battle of Castillon

-The Battle of Castillon between the forces of England and France took place on 17 July 1453 in Gascony near the town of Castillon-sur-Dordogne (later Castillon-la-Bataille).
-Historians regard this decisive French victory as marking the end of the Hundred Years' War.
+The Battle of Castillon was a battle between the forces of England and France which took place on 17 July 1453 in Gascony near the town of Castillon-sur-Dordogne (later Castillon-la-Bataille).

-On the day of the battle, the English commander, John Talbot, 1st Earl of Shrewsbury, believing that the enemy was retreating, led his army in an attack on a fortified French encampment without waiting for reinforcements.
-Talbot then refused to withdraw even after realizing the strength of the French position, causing his men to suffer severe casualties from the French artillery.
-Castillon was a major European battle won through the extensive use of field artillery.
+On the day of the battle, the English commander, John Talbot, 1st Earl of Shrewsbury, mistakenly believing that the enemy was retreating, led a relatively small advance force of his army in an attack on a strongly fortified French encampment without waiting for reinforcements.
+Talbot then refused to withdraw even after realising the strength of the French position, allowing the French artillery to successively obliterate his piecewise reinforcements as they arrived.
+Castillon was the first major European battle won through the extensive use of field artillery.

-The battle led to the English losing almost all their holdings in France, especially Gascony (Aquitaine), an English possession for the previous three centuries.
-The balance of power in Europe shifted, and political instability ensued in England.
+The battle led to the English losing nearly all their holdings in France, especially Gascony, which had been a possession of the Plantagenet kings for the previous three centuries.
+Political instability ensued in England.

 Background

 The breakdown of the 1420 Treaty of Troyes began the final stage of the Hundred Years' War.
-This period from 1420 to 1453 is characterized by Anne Curry as the "wars of the Treaty of Troyes" for control of the crown of France.
+This period from 1420 to 1453 is characterised by Anne Curry as the "wars of the Treaty of Troyes" for control of the crown of France.

 After the 1451 French capture of Bordeaux by the armies of Charles VII, the Hundred Years' War appeared to be at an end.
 The English primarily focused on reinforcing their only remaining possession, Calais, and watching over the seas.
-After three hundred years of Plantagenet rule, the citizens of Bordeaux considered themselves as subjects of the English monarch and sent messengers to Henry VI of England demanding that he recapture the province.
+After three hundred years of Plantagenet rule, though, the citizens of Bordeaux considered themselves as subjects of the English monarch and sent messengers to Henry VI of England demanding that he recapture the province.

-On 17 October 1452, the Earl of Shrewsbury landed near Bordeaux with a force of 3,000 men.
+On 17 October 1452, John Talbot, the Earl of Shrewsbury landed near Bordeaux with a force of 3,000 men.
 A feared and famous military leader, Talbot was rumoured to be seventy-five or eighty years old, but it is more likely that he was around sixty-six at the time.
 With the cooperation of the townspeople, Talbot easily took the city on 23 October.
 The English subsequently took control over most of western Gascony by the end of the year.
 The French had known an English expedition was coming, but had expected it to come through Normandy.
 After this surprise, Charles prepared his forces over the winter, and by early 1453 he was ready to counterattack.